luizbgomide/sovereign/classes.md

 ## Mage

-The Mage class is a general header under which all Delvers with fundamentally supernatural powers or spellcasting ability are placed.
+The Mage class is a general header under which all Characters with supernatural powers or spellcasting ability are placed.
 Choose a specific [Arcane Tradition](/arcane-traditions) to follow - [High Mage](/arcane-traditions#high-mage), [Healer](/arcane-traditions#healer), [Elementalist](/arcane-traditions#elementalist), etc.

 Mages roll `1d6-1` for [HP Progression](/rules#hp-progression).